tszhong0411/honghong.me/packages/ui/README.md

 # @tszhong0411/ui

-This package is used for tszhong0411's projects and is intended for internal use only.
-It is not production ready and may have some breaking changes.
+⚠️ Warning: This package is intended for honghong.me's internal use.
+It might release breaking changes frequently and not be documented.
+Use it at your own risk.